MarekMatyas/tech201_virtualization/README.md

 Additional notes: Do not try to mix and match!!

 If App 1 needs a program and that program conflicts with a program that App2 needs.

+## Setup:
+1. Install Ruby:This program works with the VM creater.

+2. We can double check our version of Ruby in GitBash(run as admin) with command ruby --version

+3. Install Virtual Box: This creates VM's

+4. Go to "Turn Windows on and off" and make sure that Hyper-V is disabled and Virtual Machine Platform and Windows Hypervisor Platform is enabled.

+5. Install Vagrant from their official website(the install may require a restart of your machine) To double check it has been install you can open GitBash (run as admin) and type `vagrant --version`.
+That should print out the following message if the install was succesful `Vagrant 2.2.7`.

+6. In GitBash you have to navigate to the right folder with `pwd` command.
+If you encounter a problem with that it could be an issue of the folder having a space in the name.

+Use `''` single quotes to cd(change directory) to the right folder.
+Please follow these instruction:

+7. After that we can open back the GitBash and write a command `vagrant init ubuntu/xenial64`.
+This creates a file in VS code.
+Only configuration file (We haven't actually created a VM yet).

+To connect to the machine vagrant ssh in git bash then we should be inside the machine

+ Sudo apt-get update -y downloads all the updates9 (confirms the access to internet) Sudo apt-get install nginx -y (installs programs) Sudo systemctl start nginx
+Sudo systemctl status nginx
+Exit
+Vagrant reload